0xBADCA7/DC416-CTF-Scoreboard/README.md

-# IVScoreboard
+# CTF Scoreboard

-A scoreboard application for capture the flag events.
+A scoreboard application for capture the flag events, designed with a retro hacker site aesthetic.

-In the future, the scoreboard application itself may include some (intentional) vulnerabilities to be exploited for bonus points.

 **The Scoreboard Page**
 ![Scoreboard Screenshot](https://u.nya.is/fpwpmj.png)